Water Safety

 Jack Pullen

-Chris and Jack’s sister, Fallon, talked with GMFRS last about how they lost Jack and the life-changing impact it had on their family.
+Chris and Jack’s sister, Fallon, talk about how they lost Jack and the life-changing impact it had on their family.

 Dylan Ramsay

 Dylan Ramsay drowned on July 3, 2011 in a quarry near to Chorley, Lancashire, at 13-years-old.
-Dylan’s mum, Beckie Ramsay, has been campaigning to raise awareness of the dangers of open water since that time and has worked with GMFRS and Lancashire Fire and Rescue Service over the years.
-Beckie has also shared her story of losing Dylan as part of GMFRS’ campaign.
+Dylan’s mum, Beckie Ramsay, has been campaigning to raise awareness of the dangers of open water since that time and has worked with us and Lancashire Fire and Rescue Service over the years.
+Beckie has also shared her story of losing Dylan as part of our water safety campaign.

 Dylan Ramsay

-The dedicated water safety campaign includes lots of targeted social media activity, sharing the videos of family members and friends, and banners being put up in areas where young people have drowned or tend to visit with their friends.
-It also includes adverts in leisure centres near water hotspots, and digital screens in shopping centres and busy locations to reach more people.
+Our dedicated water safety campaign includes lots of targeted social media activity, sharing the videos of family members and friends, and banners being put up in areas where young people have drowned or tend to visit with their friends.

 How can you support the campaign?